Friday, February 28, 2025

 SLAVE RAIDERS SWEEP THE SAVANNAH

-The end of the Atlantic slave trade* diminished the resources of traditional states, letting new classes whose wealth came from slave-based production blow them away and establish profit-oriented theocracies in their stead.
+When the end of the Atlantic slave trade* diminishes the resources of traditional states, leaders whose wealth comes from slave-based production blow them away.

 * * *